Please update the form to fix the errors and resubmit.

 While hiring trained HR staff can help boost employee engagement, it’s not the only step.
 With that in mind, here are some ways to improve workplace culture.

 Acknowledge good performance

 Sometimes, all we’re looking for is a pat on the back for a job well done.
 Whether it’s through a simple email or a nice bonus, congratulating employees on their good work lets them know that their efforts don’t go unnoticed.
 Of course, nobody likes to feel like they’re slaving away for nothing.
 Recognition can also motivate other employees to work harder too.

 Encourage healthy habits

 Because of work, some people end up forgetting to prioritize exercise or healthy eating, but companies should remind their employees that it’s just as important.
-That explains why we’ve been seeing the rising trend of corporate wellness programs and company partnerships with fitness studios.
+That explains why we’ve seen the rising trend of corporate wellness programs and company partnerships with fitness studios.

 For your next company bonding activity, try a group class like yoga.
 Besides its restorative benefits, instructor Jessica Seid emphasizes how it can also create a sense of community centered around well-being.
-Meanwhile, on the nutrition front, companies can make the simple change of stocking up the pantry with healthy snacks instead of chips and soda.
+Meanwhile, companies can make the simple change of stocking up the pantry with healthy snacks instead of chips and soda on the nutrition front.
 It doesn’t have to be too elaborate!

 Lifestyle and Health Blogger